 - Assisted listening devices

-- Computer data projection and audio, VHS or DVD playback, through a ceiling-mounted front projection system and wall-mounted stereo speakers
+- Computer data projection and audio or DVD playback through a ceiling-mounted front projection system and wall-mounted stereo speakers

 - Wireless, computerized remote-control system

-- A front projection screen that may be operated independent of the computerized remote-control system
+- A front projection screen that may be operated independently of the computerized remote-control system

 - Internet access (see Is Wireless Access to the Internet Available?)

 - Overhead transparency projector